kanishkasahu116/oss-audit-24BCE10526/README.md

 ## Course
 Open Source Software (OSS NGMC Course)

+---

 ## Chosen Software
 Python Programming Language

 ---

-## Project Description
+## About This Project

-This project performs an audit of the Python Programming Language as an open-source software.
-It includes analysis of its origin, license, ethical aspects, Linux footprint, ecosystem, and comparison with proprietary software.
-The project also includes 5 shell scripts demonstrating Linux and shell scripting concepts.
+This project is part of my Open Source Software course, where I explored how open-source tools actually work beyond just using them.

+Instead of only reading theory, I chose to work with Python and understand its background, licensing, and how it fits into the Linux environment.
+While doing this, I also created a set of shell scripts to interact with the system and observe how open-source tools behave in real conditions.

+The goal of this project was not just to complete an assignment, but to actually understand how much we rely on open-source software in daily computing.

 ---

-## Shell Scripts

-### 1. system_info.sh
+## What This Repository Contains

+This repository includes five shell scripts that demonstrate different aspects of Linux and scripting:

+- **system_info.sh**
-Displays system details such as kernel version, user, uptime, date, Linux distribution, and license information.
+  Displays basic system details like kernel version, user, uptime, and distribution.

-### 2. package_check.sh
+  This helped me understand how Linux exposes system information through commands.

+- **package_check.sh**
-Checks whether Python is installed and displays its version and details using package manager.
+  Checks whether Python is installed and shows related package details.

-### 3. disk_audit.sh
+  It uses conditions and a case statement to describe the software.

+- **disk_audit.sh**
-Audits important system directories and displays permissions and disk usage.
+  Goes through important directories and shows their permissions and size.

-### 4. log_analyzer.sh
+  This script gave me a clearer idea about file structure and access control in Linux.

+- **log_analyzer.sh**
-Analyzes a log file and counts occurrences of a keyword like "error" and displays last 5 matches.
+  Reads a log file and counts how many times a keyword appears.

-### 5. manifesto.sh
-Generates a personalized open-source philosophy statement based on user input and saves it to a file.
+  It also shows the last few matching lines, which is useful for debugging.

+- **manifesto.sh**
+  This is a small interactive script that asks questions and generates a personal open-source statement.
+  It was the most interesting one to write because it combines logic with user input.

 ---

 ## How to Run the Project

-### Step 1: Clone Repository
+### Step 1: Clone the repository
 ```bash
 git clone https://github.com/your-username/oss-audit-24BCE10526
 cd oss-audit-24BCE10526